OPENER-next/OpenStop/docs/QUESTION_CATALOG.md

 #### `INSERT` expression

-Inserts one String into another String at a certain position.
+Inserts one String into one or multiple other Strings at a certain position.
+*This expression can have multiple return values.*

 First argument represents the insertion String.
 Second argument specifies the position/index where the String should be inserted into the target String.
 Negative positions are treated as insertions starting at the end of the String.
 So -1 means insert before the last character of the target String.
 If the index exceeds the length of the target String, it will be returned without any modifications.
-Third argument resembles the target String.
+All succeeding arguments resemble the target Strings.
+For each target string a respective result value will be returned.

 **Examples:**
 - input: `[tag_value]`